Here’s how Arizona officials are preparing for expected influx of NCAA men’s Final Four visitors

 Sports Visual Journalist, Phoenix

-Daniella Trujillo expects to graduate in spring 2025 with a bachelor’s degree in sports journalism and a minor in digital audiences.
-Trujillo has interned as a sports photographer and videographer for BJ Media.
+Daniella Trujillo expects to graduate in Spring 2025 with a bachelor’s degree in sports journalism and a minor in digital audiences.
+Trujillo has interned as a photographer for BJ Media.